AndreasBroholm/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/README.md

 ![tuned_model](https://github.com/Nick-Kolowich/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/blob/main/images/tuned%20model%20in-sample%20prediction%20w%20conf_intervals.png)

-We find that the tuned model has an RMSE of 0.1968, a slight improvement over the default Gluon-TS model.
+We find that the tuned model has an RMSE of 0.2021, a 14.37% improvement over the default Gluon-TS model.

 Using the tuned model, we can create the most accurate future forecast.